Luxor 2: Power-ups

-Cheat mode makes all stages and levels of game play accessible.

 Luxor: Pharaoh's Challenge

-Luxor: Pharaoh's Challenge is a remake of Luxor 2 for the Nintendo DS, Wii, PlayStation Portable, and PlayStation 2. released on November 20, 2007, for PS2, December 18, 2007, for both PSP and DS, and January 15, 2008, for Wii.
+Luxor: Pharaoh's Challenge is a remake of Luxor 2 for the Nintendo DS, PlayStation Portable, and PlayStation 2 in 2007, and for Wii in 2008.
 Unlike the original Luxor 2, the remake introduces blessings to help the player on his or her journey to the Temple of Set.
 The graphics are different on every platform.

 The game has a story where a songstress speaks with Thoth about the adventures of a hero who stopped Set from destroying the world.